tom-draper/clockin/README.md

 ### Finishing a work session

-To finish a running work session, run:
+To finish recording a work session, run:

 ```bash
 clockin stop
 ```

-With multiple work sessions running at once, you can specify your work session with its name identifier:
+With multiple work sessions running at once, you can specify a work session with its name identifier:

 ```bash
 clockin stop homework